psu13/mutable-hakyll/posts/late-summer-corn-soup.md

 are done.

 **Notes**: You could make this with chicken stock, and it would be fine.
 But it doesn't really need it.
+The original recipe is from a vegetarian cookbook so they obviously did not do this.
 The book suggests you make a "corn stock" from the ears that you cut the kernels off of.
 If you feel like killing some time doing this go ahead but I am completely not convinced that it's worth it.
 Using _red_ hot peppers gets you a bit of extra sweetness on top of the corn which is nice.
 The original recipe called for jalapenos, but